foxBMS/foxbms-2/docs/software/build-environment/build-environment_how-to.rst

 - Create the new virtual environment
   ``py -m venv %USERPROFILE%\foxbms-envs\<name-of-the-new-env>``
 - Activate the new environment.
-- Install the rewquried packages in the environment using ``python -m pip install ...``
+- Install the required packages in the environment using ``python -m pip install ...``
 - Run ``python -m pip freeze > requirements.txt``
 - Update the license list in ``docs/general/license-tables/license-info_python_packages.csv``
 - Commit all changes.
 - Add a changelog entry that tells the user to update the environment.